ocaml/opam/master_changes.md

 ## External dependencies

 ## Format upgrade
+  * Fix switch and repo format upgrade on Windows.
+A block occurred because the global lock fd was reopened instead of using the one already opened.  [#6839 @rjbou]

 ## Sandbox
   * Allow the macOS sandbox to write in the `/var/folders/` and `/var/db/mds/` directories as it is required by some of macOS core tools [#4797 @kit-ty-kate - fix #4389 #6460]